 It provides an opportunity to acknowledge the contributions of Australian scientists’ to the world of knowledge.
 It also aims to encourage an interest in science pursuits among the general public, and to encourage younger people to become fascinated by the world we live in.

 National Science Week 2016 - Drones, Droids and Robots

 The theme for National Science Week (15-21 August 2016) is Drones, Droids and Robots

 'Drones, Droids and Robots' poster for schools

 A poster respresenting the 2016 theme with information on National Science Week 2016 on the reverse was posted to every Australian school in early May.
-A digital version will also be available for you to print out.
+Here is a version that you can print out.

 The digital, web-based teacher resource book is now available.
 Click on the title above to go straight to the web-based digital book.